miyako/4d-tips-meta-expression/README.md

 //%W+550.12
 ```

+## Random Data Generator

-`cs.DataGenerator` is a user class that generates a set of random data in a specific range.
+`cs.DataGenerator` is a user class that generates a set of random data in a specific range. supported types are:

+* lowercase
+* uppercase
+* date inrange
+* time in range
+* integer in range

 > [!TIP]
 > in 20 R5 or later, you may want to change this class to a [shared singleton](https://blog.4d.com/tag/singleton/) for efficiency